 Before Congress changed its definition, hemp was considered to be a tall, fibrous variety of cannabis that was good for fiber and seeds, but not for cannabinoids.
 But when Congress defined hemp by its THC content, it opened the door to create varieties of cannabis with a compliant level of THC and a high level of other cannabinoids, like CBD.

 Almost overnight, cannabis breeders perfected strains that complied with federal laws on THC with a high CBD content.
 This created a marketplace for hemp derived CBD out of thin air.
 Then, in the 2018 Farm Bill, cannabinoid hemp and CBD oils were explicitly protected.
 That's how CBD became legal so quickly, allowing hundreds of CBD manufacturers to emerge nearly overnight.

 Flying With CBD Products

 We know that CBD doesn’t get you high, but what does the Transportation Security Administration (TSA) think about CBD products?
 Can you take CBD on an airplane?
 Yes!
-Thanks to a change in policy from the TSA.3 What are the TSA rules about carrying CBD oil on a flight?
+Thanks to a change in policy from the TSA.3 What are the TSA rules about carrying CBD oil with THC on a flight?
 It's simple: you can safely carry CBD products in your carry-on luggage as long as it meets TSA regulations for liquids under 3.4 ounces (or 100 ml).